customerio/amiapp-reactnative/docs/dev-notes/DEVELOPMENT.md

 - First install IDE or Code Editor you like so you can navigate to code conveniently
   - [Visual Studio Code](https://code.visualstudio.com/) (Recommended) - Code Editor to navigate between project files
-  - [Android Studio](https://developer.android.com/studio) and [XCode](https://developer.apple.com/xcode/) (Recommended) - IDEs for setting up CLI tools and getting suggestions on native code
+  - [Android Studio](https://developer.android.com/studio) and [XCode](https://developer.apple.com/xcode/) (Required) - IDEs for setting up CLI tools and getting suggestions on native code
 - Setup react native development environment on your machine by following commands below

-> This guide assumes you have [homebrew](https://brew.sh/) installed on your machine and combines most of the commands you would need to setup the environment on your machine.
+> This guide assumes you have [homebrew](https://brew.sh/) installed and combines most of the commands you would need to setup the environment on your machine.
 If you want to read full guide, visit the [official docs](https://reactnative.dev/docs/environment-setup) -> React Native CLI Quickstart -> Your Development and Target OS

-  - Install node using `brew install node`
+  - Install node using `brew install node` (Node 14 or newer required, prefer LTS versions)
-  - Check if you have ruby installed on your machine by running `ruby --version`
+  - Check if you have ruby installed on your machine by running `ruby --version` (2.7.6 or later required)

 > We recommend installing some Ruby Manager to have different versions of Ruby installed on your machine without breaking other projects.
 [React Native docs have listed a few](https://reactnative.dev/docs/environment-setup#ruby), you can choose any of them and skip instructions for Ruby Version Manager if you want to go with a different option.